mooltipass/minible/database_model.md

 ## [](#header-1) Mooltipass Database Model
 This page details the database model for the new Mooltipass Mini.
-All strings use uint16_t as a character length.
+- All strings use uint16_t as a character length.
+- UserID field is now 7 bits: the biggest DB flash has 32k 264B pages, so for a one page parent node and a 2 pages child node that's an average of 85 credentials per user.

 ## [](#header-2) 2 Bytes Long Flags